REMSA Health Advanced Emergency Medical Technician Course

 - Have proof of immunizations including Hepatitis B, MMR-DPT and Varicella (or positive Chicken Pox history)

-The REMSA AEMT program costs $775.00.
-This fee does not include the course textbook, background check fees, lab fees, or accessories that you deem necessary to be successful.
+The REMSA AEMT course costs $892.50.
+This fee does not include the course textbook, background and drug check fees, lab fees, or accessories that you deem necessary to be successful.
 Students will need to have access to a watch and stethoscope for clinical rotations.

-Once accepted into the program you will need to purchase a textbook.
+Once accepted into the course you will need to purchase a textbook.
 Information about the required text will be included in your acceptance notification.
-Do not wait to secure your text as it is required on the first day of class.
+Do not wait to secure your text as it is required on the first day.